dontknow492/AnilistPython/Readme.md

 # AnilistPython

-A Python client library for interacting with the AniList GraphQL API to fetch and search anime and manga data, including recommendations and relations.
+A fully Async Python client library for interacting with the AniList GraphQL API to fetch and search anime and manga data, including recommendations and relations.

 ## Features